 Video is a format that is easy for HCPs to consume and is a great way to communicate complex topics.
 We are seeing a growing interest in video content across multiple platforms, especially in the social media world (professional and general), Youtube or even across the main medical media and journal sites.
 A great example is the National Kidney Foundation which uses its YouTube channel to communicate about Nephrology topics to the general public and HCPs audiences.

 To support this, the Becker’s Hospital Review stated in the healthcare marketing trends for 2018 research that, “Health-related video content is in demand.
 There is a whole market for qualified physicians to provide health information through videos without offering clinical advice.”

 Another format that has enormous potential to grow is the podcast format.
 Again, this format is good to host talks with experts or to share real-life cases with the HCP audiences, and the big advantage of this format is that it can be consumed on-the-go while driving home or jogging.

 - NICE Talks – Health & Wellness Podcasts

 - Clinical Journal of the American Society of Nephrology (CJASN)

 Display banner ads are a common advertising format offered by most of the marketing channels highlighted earlier.
 It’s basically a rectangle positioned more or less prominently on a site with a message and an action like “Click on me”.
 This format can have multiple shapes, sizes and interactive features but they all aim to be seen by many people and drive quick actions from the audience (eg. register now for the webinar, download the ebook).

-Most medical journals and medias offer display banner advertisement.
+Most medical journals and media offer display banner advertisements.
 You can usually target by therapy areas (eg. all readers of cardiology journals).